zenodefault/sumi/README.md

 A Flutter-based fitness and wellness app that brings together calorie tracking, habits, workouts, and analytics in one place.

-## Features
+## Highlights
-- Calorie tracking with meal logging and portion-based nutrition
+- Calorie tracking with food search and nutrition details for india region
-- Food search powered by a local database and Open Food Facts fallback
-- Macro breakdowns and daily/weekly calorie analytics
-- Habit tracking with streak history and progress views
+- Habit tracking with streaks
-- Workout planning with exercise details and dashboards
+- Workout planning and exercise library
-- Anatomy and muscle visualization to guide training
+- weekly analytics dashboards
-- Offline-first local storage for fast access
+- Local data storage for fast offline access

 ## Tech Stack
 - Flutter + Dart